Dudemanguy/mpv-manga-reader/README.md

 Reading archives with mpv is currently broken on many systems due to some locale nonsense.
 This pull request, [mpv-player/mpv#6438](https://github.com/mpv-player/mpv/pull/6438), is a good fix and is recommended.

 ## Dependencies
 mpv-manga-reader obviously depends on mpv.
-Using an mpv with libarchive support is also recommended.
+Using mpv built with libarchive support is also recommended.
 Due to the lack of decent image manipulating libraries in lua, I decided to instead make several shell calls instead.
 Here is a list of everything you will need in your path.

 * `7z` (p7zip)
 * `convert` and `identify` (ImageMagick)
+* `grep`
+* `ls`
 * `rm`
+* `sed`
+* `sort`
 * `tar`
 * `unrar`
 * `zip` and `zipinfo`